ickfck/RSID_architecture/README.md

 Contextual Awareness: The state of the entire network at any given moment provides the "context" that governs the behavior of any single oscillator.

+### 3.4.
+Time and the Intrinsic Semantic Clock
+Unlike traditional computational models that rely on an external, arbitrary clock, RSID's sense of time is intrinsic to its dynamics.
+The system progresses through discrete time steps (Δt), during which each oscillator's phase evolves based on its natural frequency and the influence of its coupled neighbors.
+This continuous evolution of phases, and particularly the moments when clusters phase-lock or form stable resonant states, constitutes the system's internal "semantic clock."
+Meaning emerges and is integrated not just from static relationships, but from how these oscillatory patterns unfold and synchronize over time.
+This intrinsic temporal pacing allows for dynamic context, temporal integration, and the continuous adaptation of the network's knowledge.

 ## 4. Key Features (Planned & In Progress)

 Dynamic Knowledge Graph: A continuously evolving representation of knowledge where relationships are not static links but dynamic, resonant states.